-Edo Killings: NNPP Chieftain condemns jungle justice, calls for peaceful coexistence - Champion Newspapers LTD
+Edo Killings: NNPP Chieftain condemns jungle justice, Calls for peaceful coexistence - Champion Newspapers LTD

 Ajadi said Nigeria should note the words of Nigeria National Anthem that states that though Nigeria is made up of different tongues but they stand in brotherhood.

-He further warned Nigerians to desist from taking laws into their hands, saying even when they suspect anybody of criminal act, they should report to the nearest law enforcement agencies.
+He further warned Nigerians to desist from taking laws into their hands, saying even when they suspect anybody of criminal act, they should reports to the nearest law enforcement agencies.

 Ajadi said in the statement, “l commiserate with the Kano State Governor, His Excellency Alhaji Abba Yusuf and the people of Kano State generally on the death of 16 northern hunters who were brutally murdered in Uromi Edo State on their way to Kano from Port Harcourt for the Eid-el-fitr.